Seiko Matsuda: 1996–1998

 In April 1996, she released her fortieth single "Anata ni Aitakute ~Missing You~" (lit.
 "I want to meet you ~Missing you~").
-It became her first single to be released under the transferred music label Mercury Records by Universal Music Japan.
-It served as an ending theme to the TV Asahi television program Beat Takeshi no Tackle.
-B-side track Ashita he Nukedashite Yukou served as an opening theme to the television anime Mysterious Thief Saint Tail.
+It became her first single to be released under Mercury Records by Universal Music Japan.
+It served as an ending theme to the TV Asahi television program "Beat Takeshi no Tackle".
+B-side track "Ashita he Nukedashite Yukou" served as an opening theme to the television anime Mysterious Thief Saint Tail.
 The single which would become her last number-one single to chart on the Oricon Weekly Charts as of 2023.
 It sold over 1.1 million copies and it was certified a million-seller by RIAJ.
-On the Yearly Oricon rankings, the single charted at number 14.
-In 2020, Seiko speaks out for the first time about the production process of the single on the television program Kanjam Kanzennen Show.
+On the yearly Oricon rankings, the single charted at number 14.
+In 2020, Seiko spoke about the production process of the single on the television program "Kanjam Kanzennen Show".